 The first place to start is your brand colors.

 I recommend you use a restrained palette of colors.
 Choose two main colors and a single “accent color” to start.

 You’ll use your two main colors in most places.
 And when you want to emphasize something like a button, for example, you’ll use your accent color.

-Here’s how I use my two main colors and accent color here on BIG Brand System:
+Here’s how I use my two main colors and accent color here on my website:

 Tip #3: Pick your brand fonts

 The next branding elements to choose are your fonts.